 Be young and shutup.

-Are we not welcome in our neighborhood?
+Are we not welcome in our neighbourhood?

 Let’s keep fighting!
 Capitalism is feigning.